nglthu/nglthu/README.md

-🔭 I’m currently working on Nothing
-🌱 I’m currently learning Nothing
+🔭 I’m currently working on simple but elegant mobile and web apps 🌱 I’m currently learning Everything I like
-👯 I’m looking to collaborate on Nothing
+👯 I’m looking to collaborate on trustful People
-🤔 I’m looking for help with No one
+🤔 I’m looking for help with developer Forums
-💬 Ask me about Everything
+💬 Ask me about Things I know
 📫 How to reach me: On the Air for Everything
 😄 Pronouns: Me
-⚡ Fun fact: Know Something for Nothing
+⚡ Fun fact: Know Something for Something